Slangkop Lighthouse

 Slangkop Lighthouse is a lighthouse near the town of Kommetjie, near Cape Town, South Africa.

 History

 Construction was due to be completed in 1914 and a brass sign was commissioned for this date, but due to the First World War the lighthouse was not completed until 1919, although definitely in use before that date, e.g. noted in the log of HMS Himalaya on 19 July 1917.
 The lighthouse was inaugurated on 4 March 1919.
 The white circular iron tower stands 33m high.

-The lighthouse is a tourist attraction for those visiting the area.
+The lighthouse is a tourist attraction.
+The lighthouse appears in the Steven Seagal movie Mercenary for Justice.